 At the end of your Museum visit, stop at the gift shop to buy some specimens, rocks, minerals, and fossils, for your personal earth science collection.

 High on a mountain near Butte is a statue of Our Lady of the Rockies.
 “Our Lady” stands 90 tall.
 From the site of the statue, visitors have an awesome view of Butte in the valley below and nearby mountain ranges.
 By night, “Our Lady” illuminated by artificial lights is a spiritual beacon for motorists traveling on I-15 and I-90.

-Butte is a major service center for tourists traveling east or west on I-90 and north or south on I-15.
+Butte is a major service center for tourists traveling on I-90 and on I-15.
 The city has many chain hotels and restaurants.
-The Hampton Inn Butte offers nice lodging (406) 494-2250.
-The inn provides guests free hot breakfast and free WiFi.
+Call the Hampton Inn Butte (406) 494-2250.
+The inn provides guests free hot breakfast and WiFi.

 Uptown Cafe is the best restaurant in Butte for evening dining.
-Lydia’s is another good choice for Italian-American fare and evening dining.
+Lydia’s is another good choice for Italian-American fare.
 Lydia’s is located a short distance south of the main part of the city.
 For a simple and delicious snack try Matt’s Place.

 Travel tips: During the winter, tons of sand are dumped on I-15 between Butte and Helena.
 Stones in the sand are often picked up by tires of moving vehicles and end up in car windshields.